aoldershaw/regen/README.md

 // Results in: ((?im)hello)
 ```

-Or you can unset flags if they were were set in a top-level group:
+Or you can unset flags if they were set in a top-level group:

 ```go
 screamHello := regen.String("HELLO").Group().UnsetFlags(regen.CaseInsensitive)